naistangz/Technical_Training/docs/Week8_CICD/README.md

 # Continuous Integration Continuous Delivery

+## What is a pipeline?
+- A pipeline consists of a chain of processing elements arranged so that the output of each element is the input of the next.
+- A set of automated processes that allow Developers and DevOps professionals to reliably and efficiently compile, build and deploy their code to their production compute platforms.

 ## What is a CI/CD pipeline?
 - CI/CD pipeline automates your software delivery process
 - The pipeline builds code, runs tests (CI), and safely deploys a new version of the application (CD).